Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.CosmosDb.md

 ## NOTES

-Microsoft Defender for Azure Cosmos DB is currently available only for the API for NoSQL.
+Microsoft Defender for Azure Cosmos DB is currently available only for the NoSQL API.

 ## LINKS